HBRS-SDP/ws23-door-opening/README.md

 ### Kinova arm connection
 1. Turn the Kinova arm on
 2. Connect the pc with cable ethernet
-3. Make sure that the IP from your computer is in the same network as the arm's IP
+3. Make sure that the IP from your computer is connected to the same network as the arm
 > [!TIP]
 > Type the Kinova arm IP in your browser to check if your connection was successful